-As discussed in Note 11 to the consolidated financial statements, the Company assessed \$4.3 million of goodwill and \$3.5 million of other intangible assets associated with its Emerging Markets reporting unit, which was also determined to be an asset group for purposes of its long-lived asset recoverability assessment, for impairment.
-The Company performed a quantitative assessment on the goodwill at its Emerging Markets reporting unit.
-As part of this quantitative assessment, the Company determines the fair value of the reporting unit using a discounted cash flow model.
-The Company also performed a recoverability assessment on the long-lived assets of the Emerging Markets asset group in which its carrying value was compared to estimated undiscounted cash flows over the remaining useful life of the asset group's primary asset, its developed technology.
-Key assumptions in the analyses include revenue and cash flow projections.
-Discount rates, long-term growth rates, and the effective tax rate are also key assumptions for the goodwill impairment assessment.
-Estimated future cash flows of the Company's Emerging Markets reporting unit include the Company's ability to obtain an additional contract with its significant customer.
+As discussed in Note 10 to the consolidated financial statements, the Company assessed \$3.3 million of long-lived assets associated with its Emerging Markets asset group for recoverability.
+As part of their quantitative assessment, the Company performed a recoverability assessment in which its carrying value was compared to estimated undiscounted cash flows over the remaining useful life of the asset group's primary asset, its developed technology.
+Key assumptions in the analyses include revenue projections, including the probability of obtaining new contracts, and cash flow projections.
+Estimated future cash flows of the Company's Emerging Markets asset group include the Company's ability to obtain an additional contract with its significant customer.

-We identified the valuation of goodwill and long-lived assets for the Emerging Market's reporting unit as a critical audit matter because of the significant assumptions management makes in determining the estimate, including revenue and cash flow projections and the discount rate utilized.
-Auditing management's assumptions of revenue and cash flow projections and the discount rate involved a high degree of auditor judgment and increased audit effort, including the use of valuation specialists, as management's assumptions are subjective, and changes in these assumptions could have a significant impact on the fair value of the Emerging Market's reporting unit and potential impairment charges.
+We identified the valuation of long-lived assets for the Emerging Market's asset group as a critical audit matter because of the significant assumptions management makes in determining the estimate, including revenue and cash flow projections.
+Auditing management's assumptions of revenue and cash flow projections involved a high degree of auditor judgment and increased audit effort, and changes in these assumptions could have a significant impact on the fair value of the Emerging Market's asset group and potential impairment charges.

-Our audit procedures related to the Company's valuation of goodwill and long-lived assets for the Emerging Markets reporting unit included the following, among others:
+Our audit procedures related to the Company's valuation of long-lived assets for the Emerging Markets asset group included the following, among others:

-- We evaluated the reasonableness of management's revenue and cash flow projections by comparing management's prior forecasts to historical results for the Company. - We evaluated management's cash flow projections by comparing to historical results, inquiry of management of the reporting unit regarding additional contracts with its significant customer, review of publicly available industry information, and testing the completeness and accuracy of the data used in the projections. - With the assistance of our valuation specialists, we evaluated the reasonableness of the Company's valuation methodology and the discount rates utilized by comparing them to comparable companies and market data.
+We evaluated the reasonableness of management's revenue and cash flow projections by comparing to historical results, inquiry of management of the asset group regarding additional contracts with its significant customer, review of publicly available industry information, and testing the completeness and accuracy of the data used in the projections.